Ayomisco/jetrpay/smartcontracts/cadence/docs/comp_details.md

 ### One-liner:

 A stablecoin-powered onramp, offramp, and crypto payment infrastructure for individuals and businesses in Africa and emerging markets.
+Amazing

 JetrPay is a stablecoin-powered on-ramp and payment infrastructure for individuals and businesses in Africa and emerging markets — enabling instant buy, sell, accept, and swap of stablecoins like USDC via local fiat payment methods.